-Apple Maggot (AM) (Rhagoletis pomonella) is an insect pest.
+Apple maggot (Rhagoletis pomonella) is an insect pest of apples and other fruits.
 It was first detected in New Hampshire in 1905.

 The apple maggot is a fly pest of several fruits, mainly apples.
-The young maggot that hatches consumes the fruit and causes it to bruise and decay and finally drop before ripening.
-The insect overwinters as a pupa in the soil.
+Young maggots consume the fruit and cause it to bruise and decay, before finally dropping to the ground before ripening.
+The maggots overwinter as pupae in the soil.